zbo14/punchbuggy/README.md

 ## Contributing

-Go for it!
-Feel free to [open an issue](https://github.com/zbo14/punchbuggy/issues) or [create a pull request](https://github.com/zbo14/punchbuggy/compare/develop...).
+`punchbuggy` being buggy?
+Want a feature added?
+Whatever it is, feel free to [open an issue](https://github.com/zbo14/punchbuggy/issues) and/or [create a pull request](https://github.com/zbo14/punchbuggy/compare/develop...).

 ## Resources